Battle moves into Kyiv as Ukrainians fight to keep control of their capital – KION546

 Ukrainian troops fight against a significantly more advanced military power.
 Russian defense spending is roughly ten times that of the Kyiv’s and its armed forces stand at some 900,000 active personnel and 2 million in reserve, versus Ukraine’s 196,000 and 900,000 reservists.

-In his national address, Zelensky confirmed that Russian forces were close to the capital and said that he was still communicating with world leaders, including US President Joe Biden.

-“Our main goal is to finish this slaughter,” Zelensky said in the address.
-“Ukrainians resist the Russian aggression heroically.”
+One Kyiv resident who gave her name as Olga said she had her young son Vadim, a kindergartener, sleeping in the bathroom.

+“We are not going to the shelter, it does not guarantee 100% safety, and it can affect the psychology of a child.
+At home, he sleeps well, eats and thinks it’s all fun,” she said.

-An unknown number of Kyiv’s residents had already left by Friday, leaving quiet the roads heading west of the capital that had been busy on Thursday.
+An unknown number of Kyiv’s residents had already left the capital by Friday, leaving quiet the roads heading west of the capital that had been busy on Thursday.
+Refugees have been pouring into neighboring European countries in recent days, with international leaders warning of a humanitarian crisis.

+As the situation worsened, the international community has sought to find ways to stand with Ukraine without actively deploying troops to the country — a move that both the United States and NATO have said they will not take.

+In the late hours of Friday evening in Washington, the White House announced that US President Joe Biden had green-lighted the release of up to $350 million in immediate support to Ukraine’s security and defense.

 The-CNN-Wire